Antipode-SOSP23/.github/profile/README.md

 ## Antipode

+Antipode prevents **cross-service inconsistencies** in distributed applications by enforcing cross-service consistency.
+It propagates metadata both alongside end-to-end requests and within datastores.
+Antipode enables a novel **cross-service causal consistency** model, which extends existing causality models, and whose enforcement requires us to bring in a series of contributions to address fundamental semantic, scalability, and deployment challenges.

-You can read and our paper [Antipode: Enforcing Cross-Service Causal Consistency in Distributed Applications](PDF).
+You can read our paper [Antipode: Enforcing Cross-Service Causal Consistency in Distributed Applications](PDF) which was published at SOSP'23.

+And you can quickly add it to your references:
 ```BibTeX
 @inproceedings{loff2023antipode,
 }